 As anyone who has ever watched their bank account balance decline after paying bills knows, owing money is no fun.
-But debt often serves an important function in people’s lives, putting things that can cost tens of thousands of dollars or more—a college degree, a starter home—within reach.
+But debt often serves an important function in people’s lives, putting things that can cost tens of thousands of dollars or more — like a college degree or a starter home — within reach.

 Such cases aren’t quite the same as racking up a high credit card balance on restaurant meals and shopping trips, underscoring that when it comes to owing money, there can be good debt and bad debt.

 It’s a simple four-letter word, yet debt is often not as straightforward as it may appear.
 Carrying a credit card balance?
 That’s debt.
 Have a student loan or car lease?
 Also debt.

 When individuals owe money, they generally have to pay back more than the amount they borrowed.
 Most debt is subject to interest, the borrowing cost that is applied based on a percentage of money owed.

 Interest accrues over time, so the longer consumers take to pay off debt, the more it may cost them.

 Across people and households, debts add up.
 According to the Federal Reserve Bank of New York, by the end of 2022, total household debt climbed to $16.90 trillion.

 Housing debt — specifically mortgages and mortgage refinancing — accounted for the majority of money owed, more than $12 trillion.
 Non-housing debt, such as credit card balances and school and car loans, accounted for the rest.